Cracking the code - Part I - Getting started with Peakboard Hub API

 Console.WriteLine("Error during call -> " + response.StatusCode + response.ReasonPhrase);

 The console output should look like this.
-We note, that most boxes except one is offline.
+We note that all boxes except one are offline.

 image